wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 In practice, you may want to do something more complex to deal with switching between debug and release mode, and getting the host name.

-You can set environment variables through the Azure Management Portal **CONFIGURE** page, in the **app settings** section.
+You can set environment variables through the Azure portal **CONFIGURE** page, in the **app settings** section.
 This can be useful for setting values that you may not want to appear in the sources (connection strings, passwords, etc), or that you want to set differently between Azure and your local machine.
 In `settings.py`, you can query the environment variables using `os.getenv`.

-
 ## Using a Database
-
-
-##<a name="using-a-database"></a> Using a Database
-

 The database that is included with the application is a sqlite database.
 This is a convenient and useful default database to use for development, as it requires almost no setup.
 The database is stored in the db.sqlite3 file in the project folder.